ShaiShillo/climate-trends-prediction/README.txt

 ## Data Source
 --------------
 The data used for this project was obtained from [https://www.wunderground.com/].
-The dataset includes It contains [insert number of samples] samples of global temperature measurements, spanning from [2015] to [2023].
-Each sample includes [insert details about the features included in the dataset].
+The dataset includes It contains [1,744,472] samples of global temperature measurements, spanning from [2015] to [2023].
+Each sample includes ['Year', 'Month', 'Day', 'Temperature', 'Temp Dew Point', 'Humidity', 'Wind Direction', 'Wind Speed', 'Precipitation', 'Condition', 'Location', 'Serialized Hemisphere'].

 The data was preprocessed by: